-Origin-destination (O-D) flow data are another type of data that are frequently used in transportation studies.
+Origin-destination (O-D) flow data is another type of data that is frequently used in transportation studies.
 Such data have been traditionally represented in matrix forms, a two-dimensional array, for analysis.
 Unfortunately, the relational data model widely adopted in most commercial GIS software does not provide adequate support for handling matrix data.
-Some GIS-T software have developed additional file formats and functions for users to work with matrix data in a GIS environment.
+Some GIS-T software has developed additional file formats and functions for users to work with matrix data in a GIS environment.
 Conventional GIS approaches can thus be further extended and enhanced to meet the needs of transportation applications.
-The creation and expansion of add-ons for GIS software represents a way that specific methods and models can be implemented in existing packages.
+The creation and expansion of add-ons for GIS software represent a way that specific methods and models can be implemented in existing packages.

 Developments of enterprise and multidimensional GIS-T data models also have received significant attention.
 Successful GIS deployments at the enterprise level (e.g., within a state department of transportation or a large consulting firm) demand additional considerations to embrace the diversity of application and data requirements.
-An enterprise GIS-T data model is designed to allow “each application group to meet the established needs while enabling the enterprise to integrate and share data”.
+An enterprise GIS-T data model is designed to allow each application group to meet the established needs while enabling the enterprise to integrate and share data.
 The needs of integrating 1-D, 2-D, 3-D, and temporal data in support of various transportation applications also have called for the implementation of multidimensional (including spatio-temporal) data representations.
 The development of these systems has also been facilitated by cloud computing applications allowing for the storage and sharing of large databases among a large number of users at different locations.

-Modern information and communication technologies (ICT) such as the Internet and cellular phones have changed the ways that people and businesses conduct their activities.
-These changing activity and interaction patterns in turn lead to changing spatio-temporal traffic patterns.
+Modern information and communication technologies (ICT) have changed the ways that people and businesses conduct their activities.
+These changing activity and interaction patterns, in turn, lead to changing traffic patterns.
 The world has become more mobile and dynamic due to modern ICT.
-With the advancements of location-aware technologies (e.g., Global Positioning System, cellular phone tracking system, and Wi-Fi positioning system), it is now feasible and affordable to collect large volumes of tracking data at the individual level.
-Consequently, how to best represent and manage dynamic data of moving objects (people, vehicles, or shipments) in a GIS environment presents new research challenges to GIS-T. Big Data is allowing for new opportunities for automatically collecting large amounts of data by various sensors.
+With the advancements of location-aware technologies (e.g., Global Positioning System, mobile phone tracking system, RFID and Wi-Fi positioning system), it is now feasible and affordable to collect large volumes of tracking data at the individual level.
+Consequently, how to best represent and manage dynamic data of moving objects (passengers, vehicles, or shipments) in a GIS environment presents new research challenges to GIS-T. Big Data is allowing for new opportunities for automatically collecting large amounts of data by various sensors.

 In short, one critical component of GIS-T is how transportation-related data in a GIS environment can be best represented in order to facilitate and integrate the needs of various transportation applications.
-Existing GIS data models provide a good foundation of supporting many GIS-T applications.
-However, due to some unique characteristics of transportation data and application needs, many challenges still exist to develop better GIS data models that will improve rather than limit what we can do with different types of transportation studies.
+Existing GIS data models provide a good foundation for supporting many GIS-T applications.
+However, due to some unique characteristics of transportation data and application needs, many challenges still exist to develop better GIS data models that will improve rather than limit what can be done with different types of transportation studies.

 3. GIS-T Analysis and Modeling

 GIS-T applications have benefited from many of the standard GIS functions (query, geocoding, buffer, overlay, etc.) to support data management, analysis, and visualization needs.
 Like many other fields, transportation has developed its own unique analysis methods and models.
-Examples include shortest path and routing algorithms (e.g. traveling salesman problems, vehicle routing problem), spatial interaction models (e.g. gravity model), network flow problems (e.g. minimum cost flow problem, maximum flow problem, network flow equilibrium models), facility location problems (e.g. p-median problem, set covering problem, maximal covering problem, p-centers problem), travel demand models (e.g. the four-step trip generation, trip distribution, modal split, traffic assignment models, and more recent activity-based travel demand models), and land use-transportation interaction models.
+Examples include:

 While the basic transportation analysis procedures (e.g. shortest path finding) can be found in most commercial GIS software, other transportation analysis procedures and models (e.g. travel demand models) are available only selectively in some commercial software packages.
 Fortunately, the component GIS design approach adopted by GIS software companies provides a better environment for experienced GIS-T users to develop their own custom analysis procedures and models.

 It is essential for both GIS-T practitioners and researchers to have a thorough understanding of transportation analysis methods and models.
 For GIS-T practitioners, such knowledge can help them evaluate different GIS software products and choose the one that best meets their needs.
 It also can help them select appropriate analysis functions available in a GIS package and properly interpret the analysis results.
-GIS-T researchers, on the other hand, can apply their knowledge to help improve the design and analysis capabilities of GIS-T. Due to the increasing availability of tracking data that include both spatial and temporal elements, development of spatio-temporal GIS analysis functions to help better understand the dynamic movement patterns has attracted significant research attention in recent years.
+GIS-T researchers, on the other hand, can apply their knowledge to help improve the design and analysis capabilities of GIS-T. Due to the increasing availability of tracking data that includes both spatial and temporal elements, the development of spatio-temporal GIS analysis functions to help better understand the dynamic movement and routing patterns has attracted significant research attention.